Irrelon/ForerunnerDB/readme.md

 When changes are made to the "myCollection" collection data, they will be automatically reflected in the angular view.

+ForerunnerDB will automatically un-bind when angular's $destroy event is fired on the scope that you pass to .ng().

 If you bind a ForerunnerDB-based data variable to an ng-model attribute you will have two-way data binding as ForerunnerDB will be automatically updated when changes are made on the AngularJS view and the view will be updated